constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/Part03_Aggregate_Theory.md

       * an induction schema: induction over IVPs
       * IVPs are well connected to combinatorics and linear algebra, with hints towards functional analysis
       * IVPs are an object specifically of interest in algebraic topology (But I don't understand why, yet.)
-  * The binomal theorem used in the book precedes Sir Issac Newton.
-Calling it "Newton's Binomial Theorem" without generalizing the binomial coefficients to the real numbers is definitely weird; I decidely do not like that linguistic precedent.
+  * The integer-only binomial theorem used in the book precedes Sir Issac Newton.
+Calling this "Newton's Binomial Theorem" without generalizing to the real numbers is definitely weird; I decidely do not like that linguistic precedent.
 On the other hand, my rewrite would most definitely include at least a blurb about Newton's Binomal Theorem, and a mention of hypergeometric summation.
   * Chapter 10 is absolutely brilliant, and I'm sure my understanding of it could be deeper.
   * Chapter 10, Douglas McIlroy's "Music of Streams", and Project Euler demonstrates that a simplified, applied introduction to generating functions via combinatorics, formal power series, and lazy evaluation can be very approachable.
   * Personally, I would love to see an introduction to generating functions in high school.
 This book hints at an approach that seems promising.